capjamesg/python-packaging-best-practices/README.md

    4. Do you have any resources to share that could be helpful (i.e. a tutorial for adding a new module to the codebase)?
 3. The code of conduct to which your project adheres.
 The [IndieWeb community](https://indieweb.org/code-of-conduct-examples) has a collection of many codes of conduct that can help you write one for your project.
 If you opt to write your own code of conduct, save it in a file called `CODE_OF_CONDUCT.md` in the main directory of your project.

+#### Citation

+Do you have a preferred way in which people can cite your project?
+Add it to your README!
+Optionally, create a `CITATION.cff` file that shares how you would prefer people to cite your work.
+GitHub parses these files and creates a human-readable interface with copy-paste examples for APA and BibTeX citations.

 #### License

 There are many materials online that discuss choosing a license.
 Allocate time to choose a license that matches your attribution desires, commercial requirements, and all of the other factors that are meaningful to you and your contributors.
 GitHub has more information on how to choose a project license.
 Ask fellow developers who have worked with open source licenses before if you have questions; do independent research to come to a conclusion.